MTstateIntroStats/IntroStatTextbook/docs/00-computing.md

 Your username is your NetID, and your password is the password associated with your NetID.

 All registered students should have access to this server.
 If you are enrolled in the course, but receive the error "Incorrect or invalid username/password" when attempting to log in, please email your name, section number, and NetID to Stat 216 Faculty Course Supervisor [Dr.\ Stacey Hancock](mailto:stacey.hancock@montana.edu).
+If you continue to have issues logging in, see the [Statistical computing](#stat-computing) section of the Welcome chapter for other options for accessing RStudio.

 After logging in, you will see the RStudio working environment, displayed in Figure \@ref(fig:rstudio-env) below.